 Once you have configured a keyword against a Group, you can quickly access it from the 'Group Keywords' tab when editing a Group

 Want to get Group Opt-In setup?
-Have a chat to Sales about getting a Shortcode or Virtual Number.
+Have a chat to Sales about getting a Virtual Number or Short Code.

 Most of your personal options are maintained and managed by a Company Administrator.
 However, your personal information can be managed on your Profile page.